05 November 2020

 The Wexford Drama Festival recently moved its home to the Jerome Hynes Theatre at the National Opera House, formerly the Theatre Royal, on High Street.

 The Dun Mhuire Theatre is now closed and is said to be in a serious state of disrepair.
-The theatre is owned by the Parish of Wexford and in recent years there have been reports of plans to sell the theatre to Wexford County Council as part of part of plans for the redevelopment in the South Main Street and Crescent Quay area and the Trinity Wharf Development.
+The theatre is owned by the Parish of Wexford and in recent years there have been reports of plans to sell the theatre to Wexford County Council as part of plans for the redevelopment in the South Main Street and Crescent Quay area and the Trinity Wharf Development.

 The Dun Mhuire Theatre was at the heart of cultural life and entertainment in Wexford Town for 56 years